 Within a week of her becoming aware of the videos appearing on Pornhub, they were taken down.

-However, the appearance of those six videos on Pornhub gave someone the opportunity to create about 100 video clips, and these were subsequently re-uploaded to the site.
+However, the appearance of those six videos on Pornhub gave someone the opportunity to create about 100 video clips, and these were subsequently uploaded to a number of porn sites.

-Kate Isaacs, from the #NotYourPorn campaign, said revenge porn was often labelled on Pornhub as "amateur" or "home-made" content - two popular search terms for videos that were making the site more valuable for advertisers.
+Kate Isaacs, from the #NotYourPorn campaign, said revenge porn was often labelled on porn sites as "amateur" or "home-made" content - two popular search terms for videos that were making sites more valuable for advertisers.

-She now wants the site to do more to delete such content as soon as they are made aware of it, and to prevent it from being reuploaded once taken down.
+She now wants these sites to do more to delete such content as soon as they are made aware of it, and to prevent it from being reuploaded once taken down.

 'The effect on my family'